confluentinc/cp-demo/README.md

  		User:CN=client,OU=TEST,O=CONFLUENT,L=PaloAlto,ST=Ca,C=US has Allow permission for operations: Read from hosts: *
 	```

-8. Again consume some messages from topic ``wikipedia.parsed`` using the now-authorized user that authenticates via SSL.
-It should now return messages.
+8. Verify that the user authenticated via SSL is now authorized and can successfully consume some messages from topic ``wikipedia.parsed``.

 	```bash
 	$ ./$DEMOPATH/listen_wikipedia.parsed.sh SSL